Khal has his own Horse Stuff page, Finn got his…. and now he has to share it with his daughter!

 I saw my first Tervuren somewhere in the 90’s at the Scottsdale Arabian Horse Show.
-A man walked into the Schneider’s tent with a pair of the most beautiful red and black dogs I’d ever seen and I was a goner.
+A man walked into the Schneider’s tent with a pair of the most beautiful red and tan dogs I’d ever seen and I was a goner.
 I knew they weren’t German Shepherd Dogs but I’d never seen the breed before and had to ask.
 Since then, there’s never been another breed that I was so determined to own sometime.

 After remodeling the house, I fostered dogs for Soldiers Best Friend for about a year before I finally decided it was now or never to get my own dog.
 I found Vivant et Lisse breeder, Jo Fain, through the Internet and met Finn, his brother Bounty, and mama Sprite not long after that.
 Finn came home with me in January 2016, a 12 week old fluffy ball of a puppy.
 The cats were not impressed but they eventually came around.
 He’s down to only one feline companion now, Aithne, a medium haired black cat who is older than him by about 6 months.

 Finn is a show dog and has achieved his championship.
 The titles after his name are: Beginner Novice Obedience, Rally Advanced, Farm Dog Certification, FastCoursingAbility (1000 points in FCAT), Scentwork Containers Novice, Scentwork Interiors Novice, Scentwork Exterior Novice, Rat Champion X8 in Barn Hunt (80 master Q’s over the champion requirement), Canine Good Citizen Advanced, Trick Dog Intermediate.
 He also has non AKC titles of Barn Hunt Crazy 8’s Platinum 4, North American Sport Dog Association scent work and the Do More With Your Dog tricks group.
 He has excelled at pretty much anything we try, my handling ability being the only thing holding him back!